-Pampering Elements: Princess got the concept -- an exclusive, adults-only sun deck, dedicated to quiet relaxation and attentive service -- right on the first try.
-Here, the lounges are upscale and plush, and Serenity Stewards provide cooling Evian misters, chilled towels, MP3 players and healthy and refreshing drinks and snacks like fruit skewers, spring rolls and smoothies.
+Pampering Elements: Princess has the concept of an exclusive adults-only sun deck, dedicated to quiet relaxation and attentive service, down pat.
+At The Sanctuary, the loungers are shaded, upscale and plush, and "Serenity Stewards" provide cooling Evian misters, chilled face towels and healthy and refreshing drinks and snacks like fruit skewers, spring rolls and smoothies.

 Serenity Secret: It's free to use.